codebytes/load-testing/slides/Slides.md

 - Last-minute testing leading to delays and increased costs
 - Inaccurate load simulation
 - Lack of integration with development processes

 ---

-# What is JMeter?

-- Apache open-source software for load testing
-GitHub
-  - apache/jmeter: Apache JMeter open-source load testing tool for analyzing and measuring the performance of a variety of services
-- First version dates to 1998
-- Runs on Java and supported on all major platforms
-- Probably the most popular load testing tool on the market with a huge user community
-- Typically, two major releases per year

----

-# What can JMeter Do?

-- Supports multiple protocols, such as:
-  - HTTP
-  - SOAP
-  - LDAP
-  - SMTP
-  - JDBC
-- Any other protocol callable from one of the languages supported by the JSR223 Sampler (we’ll get to this later)
-- Has an IDE for building and debugging load tests (GUI mode)
-- Has a CLI for running load tests on scale (non-GUI mode)
-- Integrated reporting and analysis tools

----

-# JMeter Limitations

-- JMeter is NOT a browser!
-- It does not execute any JavaScript code or evaluate any HTML or CSS!
-- Therefore, the Response Time in JMeter will be less than the actual response time in a browser!

----